97th Scripps National Spelling Bee: Competition

 The finalists displayed their high level of skill over the course of eleven rounds on the evening of May 29, as they passed four of the rounds without a single misspelled word.
 The top six spellers lasted three of those perfect rounds together, all part of a run of 23 words in a row spelled correctly.

 Faizan Zaki emerged as the champion in round 21 of the Bee, spelling the world éclaircissement correctly and winning $50,000.

 As Associated Press reporter Ben Nuckols noted, he "nearly threw away his opportunity to go from runner-up to champion at the Scripps National Spelling Bee with a shocking moment of overconfidence" as he hastily began spelling commelina incorrectly before checking to see if he knew the word.
 As third-place finisher Sarv Dharavane and runner-up Sarvadnya Kadam also misspelled their words in the round, they were all reinstated at the time.

-Faizan is the first speller since 2001 to claim the championship after having previously been runner-up.
+Faizan was the first speller since 2001 to claim the championship after having previously been runner-up.